chrisparsons83/FFDiscordClub/rules.md

 7.2.
 FFDiscord Association leagues will operate under a FAAB system.
 Bids will be processed overnight Tuesday.
 Any remaining players after bids are processed will be free agents.

 7.3.
-All teams will have a $100 FAAB budget to spend over the entire season.
+All teams will have a $100 FAAB budget to spend over the entire season, which includes the regular season and the playoffs.

 7.4.
 The minimum bid for a waiver is $0.